 - PIs need to report and document the impact and effectiveness of their projects to NSF. - NSF uses this information to document the impact and effectiveness of the ITEST program to Congress.

-Outreach
+\Outreach

-Reports provide Program Officers with examples and resources when they are make presentations or are asked to provide examples of projects and products.
+Reports inform Program Officers when asked to provide examples of projects and products.

 Why You Should Submit High Quality Reports